Jassim-Albreekan/Favorite_places_app/README.md

 ## Favorite Places Flutter App

-Users take a photo and pickup their location then add them to a list.
+Users take a photo and pickup their location then add them to a favorite list.

 Database used in this project is SQLite.